-During my first year of college I had a part-time job in a Fresno record store, where my roommate and I launched a petition drive to rescue an obscure young pop artist, whose first major label release had quietly debuted and just as quietly died, or ‘stiffed’ in industry parlance.
+During my first year of college my roommate and I launched a petition drive to rescue an obscure young pop artist whose first major label record had quietly debuted in fall of ’73 and just as quietly died, or “stiffed,” a few months later.

 A decade later, I wrote a brief magazine account of the chain of events that led up to the album’s belated – and previously unexplained – rise from the grave and ascent to the top of the national charts.
 The album’s producer happened to read it, then called to corroborate the story and thank me.
 He added that he’d shared the article with the artist and the record company in New York.
 Before signing off, he asked if the artist could call to thank me, too.

 I said maybe later, after I’ve written the full version of the story.
 He asked when that might be.
 “When he’s ready to retire,” I said.